I get a lot of questions about my turquoise dip dyed hair:

 Does Bright Dye Harm Hair?

-While I was in Toronto dealing with my family emergency, I stayed on a rural property for several months and the well water there did a number on my bleached hair.
+While I was in Toronto dealing with my family emergency, I stayed on a rural property for several months and the well water there did a number on the bleached part of my turquoise dip dyed hair.
 All of my hair felt gross, but the bleached part fared the worst.
 It just felt like straw, so I started wearing it in a bun all the time and gave up on touching up the dye, so it faded to a mint green:

 When I finally came home, I had to chop a lot of length to get it feeling healthy again and I lost all of the colour, so I asked my hair stylist to bleach a fresh chunk and go nuts.
 My hair ended up two thirds Joico Peacock – the colour started a few inches from my roots.
 This snapshot from Instagram is the only photo I have of the colour from that salon visit: